Code-Institute-Submissions/iKelvvv-MS1/README.md

  - Added icons for location, telephone number and contact email.

 # Known Bugs
-  - On some mobile devices the navigation bar pushes down on two lines
+  - On some mobile devices the navigation bar pushes down on two lines.
+This has now been rectified.

-## Credits
+# Credits

 ### Code
  * The navigation bar code came from [Code Pen](https://codepen.io/puskuruk/pen/bGbexXd)